 Shortness of breath, also called breathlessness or dyspnoea, is the most common symptom of pleural mesothelioma.
-This is often caused by a build-up of fluid in the pleural cavity known as a pleural effusion.
+This is often caused by a build-up of fluid in the pleural cavity known as pleural effusion.
 The fluid can put pressure on the lung, making it harder to breathe.

 Learn more about:

-- Ways to drain fluid around the lungs
+- Draining fluid around the lungs

 - Ways to control fluid around the lungs

 In the earlier stages of pleural mesothelioma, controlling this fluid build-up will improve breathlessness.
 The level of improvement will depend on the health of your lungs before diagnosis, and how well they function after surgery.
 You may also feel breathless because of the cancer itself not allowing the lung to work properly (trapped lung).